 - Defeated injunctive relief request in representing propane engine manufacturer in trade secret and non-compete case involving engine control units

-- Secured injunction for the automotive manufacturer in non-compete/trade secret matter involving solicitation
+- Secured injunction for automotive manufacturer in non-compete/trade secret matter involving solicitation

 - Represented information technology firm in non-compete/trade secret matter, secured court order prohibiting certain competition for one year

-- Represented medical care provider in defense of corporate raiding matter involving 25 plus medical professionals
+- Represented medical care provider in defense of employee corporate raiding matter involving 25 plus medical professionals, negotiating a favorable outcome

 - Designed non-compete and trade secret process for multiple Fortune 500 companies